Acanthosquilla derijardi: Distribution

 A. derijardi is found throughout the Indo-West Pacific: its range extends from Madagascar and the Red Sea to Australia, New Caledonia and Taiwan.
 The type locality for A. derijardi is Grand Récif of Toliara, in southwestern Madagascar; the three other specimens in the type series came from Tinakta Island, Tawi-Tawi Group, Sulu Archipelago, in the southwestern Philippines.
 The type locality for the junior synonym A. sirindhorn was a fishing harbor near Pattani in southern Thailand.

-The Dutch carcinologist Lipke Holthuis recorded a specimen of A. derijardi collected from the Gulf of Eilat at the northern tip of the Red Sea in 1975 marking one of the extremes of the species's range.
+The Dutch carcinologist Lipke Holthuis recorded a specimen of A. derijardi collected from the Gulf of Aqaba at the northern tip of the Red Sea in 1975 marking one of the extremes of the species's range.
 Ayhong has documented this species on Big Sister's Island in Singapore, and Tweedie's misidentified specimen was from Sandakan, now in Malaysia.
 Within Indonesia, Moosa has also noted specimens in Jakarta Bay on Kai Dulah Island, Kai Islands, Maluku Islands, and in the Java Sea.
 It has also been found in Taiwan, specifically Donggang fishing port in Pingtung County.
 Ayhong also included A. derijardi in a checklist of Japanese stomatopods.

 Specimens have also been found in New Caledonia. and the Chesterfield Islands.
 The United States National Museum has a specimen from Jokaj Island, Pohnpei, in the Caroline Islands; which Holthuis identifies as being A. derijardi.
 Ahyong has also recorded specimens from Little Trunk Reef, off Queensland, Australia.
 A specimen tentatively identified as A. derijardi was collected in the Seychelles.

 They are found in the intertidal zone up to a depth of 35 m.